lw334/graphical-record-linkage/README.md

+# Development

+  - currently debugging the python wrapper for the R algorithm and setting benchmarks for record linkage comparison.

 # ebLink for Python
 A python encapsulation of the R graphical record linkage algorithm used in [Steorts, et. al. (2015)](https://arxiv.org/abs/1312.4645).